LANZAROTE - CROWN CHAKRA

 PLAYA DEL RISCO

 My host told me about the Path of the Gracioseros (Camino de Los Gracioseros) which leads to Playa del Risco from where La Graciosa seems to be just a stone throw away.
 The top of the path has to be reached by car from the vicinity of Mirador de Yé.

 "This trekking route goes along the path that inhabitants of La Graciosa took to go back and forth to Lanzarote.
 This 600m route of average to high difficulty, depending on whether it is uphill or downhill, goes along the cliffs of Famara, in the north, with the island of La Graciosa across the Río.
 The trek along the volcanic rocks is somewhat slippery at times and ends at sea level." https://www.hellocanaryislands.com/paths/lanzarote/camino-de-los-gracioseros/

-It took me about 25 minutes to come down to sea level on the steep slippery rocky path and another 15 minutes walk in the sand to reach the water.
+It took me about 25 minutes to come down to sea level on the steep slippery rocky path and another 15 minutes to walk in the sand to reach the water.
 The physically demanding path requires attention and focus because it's quite narrow and there are many small rocks around that you have to be careful not to step on or slow down to avoid falling.
-The strong wind made it a bit scary for me and because I had a bit of fear of height but I managed the challenge with only looking where I step and hold on to the side of the rocks, and didn't look down to the deep until I was close enough to sea level to feel safe.
+The strong wind made it a bit scary for me and because I had a bit of fear of height but I managed the challenge by only looking where I step and hold on to the side of the rocks, and didn't look down to the deep until I was close enough to sea level to feel safe.
 It was much easier to climb back up because I had a better grip on the rocks and could push myself up with legs and hands.
 It took me somewhat slower to climb up because I needed to stop or slow down to catch my breath on the way.
 It was very exciting and I was proud of myself that I did it!